lewtw87/tech-assess-project/README.md

 ## Usage
-There are 5 endpoints in this application (3 from assessment specification, and 2 is added by me for security purpose):
+There are 5 endpoints in this application (3 from assessment specification, and 2 added by me for security purpose):
 #### 1. Alvin Added Endpoint 1: Create a user
 - End point: POST /api/auth/register
 - Request body: Specifies email and password of the user